yuja/jj/docs/config.md

   should be used for the file.
 This can be useful if the merge tool parses and/or generates conflict markers.
 Usually, `jj` uses conflict markers of length 7, but they can be longer if necessary to make parsing unambiguous.

+Unlike `diff-args` or `edit-args`, there is no default value for `merge-args`.
+If `merge-args` are not specified, the tool cannot be used for conflict resolution.

 ### Editing conflict markers with a tool or a text editor